phunanon/Insitux/README.md

 (function f (return) (print "hi"))
 (f) → null

-;Applies a vector's items and other arguments as the parameters to a function (.. + [0 1 2] 3 [4 5 6])
+;Applies a vector's items and other arguments as a function's parameters (.. + [0 1 2] 3 [4 5 6])
 → 21

-;Applies a final vector's items and other arguments as the parameters to a function (... + 0 1 2 3 [4 5 6])
+;Applies a final vector's items and other arguments as a function's parameters (... + 0 1 2 3 [4 5 6])
 → 21

-;Evaluates the first argument and returns the value if no runtime errors, else populates the let `errors` and returns the evaluation of the second argument
-;Note: the first argument must be expression
+;Evaluates the first argument and returns the value if no runtime errors, else ;  populates the let `errors` and returns the evaluation of the second argument ;Note: the first argument must be expression
 (catch (+) errors)
 → [{:e "Arity", :m "+ needs at least 2 arguments, not 0", :line 1, :col 9}]